NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 Which statements about visualisation and quantification of 3D images are correct (multiple answers)?

-A. Always use maximum intensity projection, it is by far the most commonly used..
+1. Always use maximum intensity projection, it is by far the most commonly used..
-B. Any projection can make sense, you just have scientifically justify it.
+2. Any projection can make sense, you just have scientifically justify it.
-C. Intensity quanitifcations ideally should be done in 3D, not in projections.
+3. Intensity quanitifcations ideally should be done in 3D, not in projections.
-D. It is impossible to quantify intensities in projections.
+4. It is impossible to quantify intensities in projections.